sctdan/AlertControl/README.md

 # AlertControl

-AlertControl is a utility created to easily enable or disable alerting by service or customer.
+AlertControl is a powerapp created to easily enable or disable alerting by service or customer.
 This prevents tickets from being opened, as well as silencing any push alerts.

 Components:
 1. SharePoint List containing the name of each service, on/off column, along with a logo